Zeioth/vim-zeioth-config/README.md

 * vim-startify: Show the last files an projects you've been working on when VIM opens.
 * Theme: Tokyo night (enabled by default)
 * Theme: Monokai

+## FAQ
+* This config uses colemak-dh!
+But I use qwerty/other!: Go to ./myconfings.vim and comment/delete the part where the colemak-dh is defined.
+Everything colemak-dh related is defined in this file.
+But it is always a good idea to take a look into ./vimrcs/plugins_config.vim and chance the keybindings to your personal taste.